openhoat/vagrant-puppet-http-client-cert-sample/README.md

 ## Description

-Vagrant puppet template to build an apache configuration with mutual certificate authentication on cent 6.4 x64
+Vagrant puppet template to build an apache configuration with mutual certificate authentication on centos 6.4 x64

 ## Goal